|

 which still may be seen on the park's boundary today.
 The well itself,

+however, has sadly long since dried up.
 The official opening of Grosvenor Park was accompanied by the grandest

 ever procession witnessed in Chester, being over a mile in length.
 The